jarokaz/mlops-labs/workshops/tfx-caip-tf21/lab-01-tfx-walkthrough/README.md

 ## Lab instructions

-The lab instructions are in the `tfx-walkthrough.ipynb` notebook.
+The lab instructions are in the `lab-01.ipynb` notebook.

 **IMPORTANT**